kapil5849/fluffy-robot-DSA/Cracking the Coding Interview 189 Programming Questions, Solutions and Notes/Chapter 1 I Arrays and Strings/1.5 One Away/question.md

 }
 ```
 ## **Bit Manipulation**
-- Compare the lengths of the two strings, denoted as length1 and length2.
+- Compare the lengths of the two strings, denoted as `length1` and `length2`.
 If the absolute difference between the lengths is greater than 1, return false immediately, as more than one edit is required to make the strings identical.
-- Initialize a bitmask variable, bitmask, to 0.
+- Initialize a bitmask variable, `bitmask`, to 0.
-- Traverse the first string, str1, character by character.
+- Traverse the first string, `str1`, character by character.
-- For each character encountered, calculate the position of the bit using the character's ASCII value (c - 'a'), where c is the current character.
+- For each character encountered, calculate the position of the bit using the character's ASCII value (`c - 'a'`), where `c` is the current character.
-- Toggle the corresponding bit in the bitmask by performing the XOR (^) operation with 1 shifted left by the bit position.
+- Toggle the corresponding bit in the bitmask by performing the XOR (^) operation with `1` shifted left by the bit position.
    - If the bit is set, the XOR operation will clear it.
    - If the bit is clear, the XOR operation will set it.
-- Traverse the second string, str2, character by character.
+- Traverse the second string, `str2`, character by character.
-- For each character encountered, calculate the position of the bit using the character's ASCII value (c - 'a'), where c is the current character.
+- For each character encountered, calculate the position of the bit using the character's ASCII value (`c - 'a'`), where `c` is the current character.
-- Toggle the corresponding bit in the bitmask by performing the XOR (^) operation with 1 shifted left by the bit position.
+- Toggle the corresponding bit in the bitmask by performing the XOR (^) operation with `1` shifted left by the bit position.
 - After traversing both strings, check if the bitmask has at most one bit set:
-  - Apply the logical AND (&) operation between the bitmask and the bitmask decremented by one (bitmask & (bitmask - 1)).
+   - Apply the logical AND (&) operation between the bitmask and the bitmask decremented by one (`bitmask & (bitmask - 1)`).
    - If the result is zero, it means the bitmask has at most one bit set, indicating a permutation of a palindrome.
    - If the result is non-zero, it means the bitmask has more than one bit set, indicating that it does not satisfy the conditions for a permutation of a palindrome.
 - Return true if the bitmask has at most one bit set, indicating that the strings are one edit (or zero edits) away from each other.
 Otherwise, return false.
 ```cpp
 bool isOneEditAway(const string& str1, const string& str2) {